There were no neutral tints in his own political colors.

 Vice President of the Spoilsmen

-In 1884, Democrats won their first presidential election since 1856, and Thomas Hendricks returned as presiding officer to the Senate where he had once served in a pitifully small minority.
+In 1884 Democrats won their first presidential election since 1856, and Thomas Hendricks returned to the Senate, where he had once served in a pitifully small minority, as presiding officer.
 From the start, however, Hendricks found himself at odds with President Cleveland, a scrupulously honest man with good intentions but limited vision.
 Unlike Hendricks, who had long called for more government intervention in the economy to promote agrarian reform, Cleveland advocated laissez-faire economics and was a Social Darwinist who thought the slightest hint of government paternalism would undermine the national character.

-In September, Hendricks left Washington to attend the thirty-fifth anniversary reunion of the surviving members of the constitutional convention of Indiana and to rest in anticipation of the coming session of Congress in December.
+In September Hendricks left Washington to attend the 35th anniversary reunion of the surviving members of the constitutional convention of Indiana and to rest in anticipation of the coming session of Congress in December.
 While at home in Indianapolis, he died in his sleep on November 25, 1885.